mukeshdhadhariya/mukeshdhadhariya.github.io/README.md

 ## Features

 - Responsive design that works on all devices
-- Light/dark theme toggle with localStorage persistence
+- Light/dark theme toggle with localStorage persistence (default: light)
 - Smooth scrolling navigation with active section highlighting
 - Animated elements with fade-in effects
 - Contact form with validation